tsatria03/CookyCraze/docks/readme.txt

 Flipper events.

-Flipper events fired: counts every flipper event that successfully triggered and applied its effect during a cooky flip.
+Flipper events fired: counts every flipper event that successfully triggered and applied its effect during a cookie flip.

-Cooky flipper.
+Cookie flipper.

 Flipper flips: counts the total number of flips across both types.
-Cooky flips: counts how many times you have flipped a cooky specifically.
+Cookie flips: counts how many times you have flipped a cookie specifically.
 Penny flips: counts how many times you have flipped a penny specifically.

 Blackjack.